 In response to the growing concern over individuals who lost their health benefits upon termination from employment, the U.S. Congress enacted the Consolidated Omnibus Budget Reconciliation Act of 1985, commonly referred to as COBRA.
-The law amends the Employee Retirement Income Security Act (ERISA), the Internal Revenue Code and the Public Health Service Act and mandates that employers continue to offer health coverage at group health plan rates to certain former employees and their dependents upon termination from employment.
+The law amended the Employee Retirement Income Security Act (ERISA), the Internal Revenue Code, and the Public Health Service Act, and mandated that employers continue to offer health coverage at group health plan rates to certain former employees and their dependents upon termination from employment.
 Over the years COBRA has been amended by various acts, clarifying and amending the original COBRA continuation coverage requirements.

 WHO ADMINISTERS THE PROGRAM

 COBRA continuation coverage laws are regulated by several agencies.
 The U.S. Departments of Labor and Treasury have jurisdiction over private sector group health plans.
 The Department of Health and Human Services (HHS) administers COBRA continuation coverage law as it affects the public sector health plans (state and local government health plans).

 The U.S. Department of Labor’s responsibility is limited to the disclosure and notification requirements of COBRA.
 The Internal Revenue Service, Department of Treasury, is responsible for issuing regulations on COBRA provisions relating to eligibility, coverage, and premiums.
 Both the Departments of Labor and Treasury share jurisdiction for enforcement of these provisions.

 The Center for Medicare and Medicaid Services, within HHS, offers information about COBRA provisions for public sector employees.

 In New York State, the Department of Financial Services regulates commercial insurance and has responsibility for administering NYS’s coverage continuation law.
 The Department provides guidance to employers and insurers and operates a Consumer Services Bureau to assist consumers.